jpinsonault/monograph/README.md

 # MonoGraph
-A simple graph data structure specifically written to be compatible with the Unity game engine
+A simple graph data structure specifically written to be compatible with the Unity game engine, but perfectly usable on it's own.

+It's been compiled under the .Net 3.5 runtime

 In trying to find a good graph library for Unity I found many that were compatible with Mono but wouldn't work with Unity.
 So I decided to create yet another one, but make sure it was compatible in the hopes that the next poor soul that comes along looking for a graph library won't have to go through what I did.

+This library is in its early stages, but the functionality that's here is well tested.

+### Download/Installation
+You can find the releases [here](https://github.com/jpinsonault/monograph/releases).

+To make it available to your Unity project, download the `MonoGraph.dll` and place it somewhere in your project's `Assets` folder.

 * [Quickstart](#quickstart)
 * [Description/Features](#descriptionfeatures)